wuciawe/wuciawe.github.io/_drafts/2014-08-20-design-pattern-part-2.md

 #### Intent

-Compose objects into tree strictures to represent part-whole hierarchies.
-Composite lets clients treat individual objects and compositions of objects uniformly.
+Compose objects into tree stractures to represent part-whole hierarchies.
+Compaosite lets clients treat individual objects and compositions of objects uniformly.

+#### Applicability

+Use the Composite pattern when

+-   you want to represent part-whole hierarchies of objects.
+-   you want clients to be able to ignore the difference between compositions of objects and individual objects.
+Clients will treat all objects in the composite structure uniformly.

 #### Examples